linagora/tmail-flutter/README.md

 Then, we have plan for multiple features including:

-  - Support for Team Mail encrypted mailbox (GPG)
+  - Support for Twake Mail encrypted mailbox (GPG)
   - Interactions with some other software from [Linagora](https://linagora.com) including:
       - Sending attachments via [TDrive](https://github.com/linagora/TDrive) file sharing platform.
       - Transferring some attachments you received to [TDrive](https://github.com/linagora/TDrive) file sharing platform.